Ringdown stability: greybody factors as stable gravitational-wave observables

-{\bf GFs, QNMs, \& ringdown.} Although we found that the GF is stable for \emph{any} frequency, it was recently argued that the spectral amplitude, $|h_{lm}(\omega)|\propto |X_{lm\omega}|$ (see Appendix for the exact definition), is well described by the reflectivity $\sqrt{1-\Gamma_{lm} (\omega)}$ at frequencies larger than the fundamental QNM frequency~\cite{Oshita:2023cjz,Okabayashi:2024qbz}.
-To further shed light on this connection, here we study the signal emitted by a point-particle orbiting the BH.
+{\bf GFs, QNMs, \& ringdown.} Although we found that the GF is stable for \emph{any} frequency, it was recently argued that the spectral amplitude, $|h_{lm}(\omega)|\propto |X_{lm\omega}|$ (see Appendix for the exact definition), is well described by the reflectivity $\sqrt{1-\Gamma_{lm} (\omega)}$ at frequencies larger than the fundamental QNM~\cite{Oshita:2023cjz,Okabayashi:2024qbz}.
+To further shed light on this connection, here we study the signal emitted by a point-particle orbiting a BH.
 The signal is described by Eq.~\eqref{Regge-Zerilli_source}, where the source depends on the specific energy $E$ and angular momentum $L$ of the particle~\cite{Zerilli:1970se,SASAKI198185,Martel:2005ir}.
 This equation can be solved with standard Green function methods.
-The $l=m=2$ spectral amplitude is shown in the right panel of Fig.~\ref{fig:GammANDh} for a radial infall ($E=1, L=0$; see Appendix for further cases).
+The $l=m=2$ spectral amplitude is shown in the right panel of Fig.~\ref{fig:GammANDh} for $E=1, L=0$ (see Appendix for further cases).
 We show the perturbed case for $c=100M$ and $\epsilon=5\times10^{-5}$, that perfectly overlaps with the unperturbed case.
-As discussed in~\cite{Oshita:2023cjz,Okabayashi:2024qbz}, the frequency-domain gravitational-wave signal is $|h_{lm}(\omega)|\propto \sqrt{1-\Gamma_{lm}(\omega)}$ at frequencies larger than the fundamental QNM.
-Interestingly, this applies to the ringdown both in the extreme mass-ratio limit~\cite{Oshita:2023cjz} and in numerical relativity simulations of comparable mass binaries~\cite{Okabayashi:2024qbz}.
-We find the same behavior for the perturbed system, and also in this case the cross-over happens at the frequency of the \emph{unperturbed} QNM.
+Interestingly, the arguments in \cite{Oshita:2023cjz,Okabayashi:2024qbz} apply to the ringdown both in the extreme-mass-ratio limit~\cite{Oshita:2023cjz} and in numerical-relativity simulations of comparable-mass binaries~\cite{Okabayashi:2024qbz}.
+We find the same behavior for the perturbed system, and also in this case the cross-over occurs at the frequency of the \emph{unperturbed} QNM.
 This shows that the ringdown spectral amplitude at $\omega\gtrsim {\rm Re}[\omega_{lm0}]$ is a stable observable quantity.
-Remarkably, this result relies on the fact that $|h_{lm}(\omega)|$ depends only on the absolute value of the signal, whereas individually its real and imaginary parts are more sensitive to perturbations (see~\cite{Kyutoku:2022gbr} and Appendix).
+Remarkably, this result relies on the fact that $|h_{lm}(\omega)|$ depends only on the absolute value of the signal, whereas individually its real and imaginary parts are sensitive to perturbations (see~\cite{Kyutoku:2022gbr} and Appendix).

 Finally, it is instructive to compute the inverse Fourier transform of the amplitude ratio that gives the reflectivity and GF through Eq.~\eqref{RandT}, namely $R_{lm}(t)=\frac{1}{2\pi} \int_{-\infty}^{+\infty} d\omega \, \frac{A^{\rm out}_{lm\omega}}{A^{\rm in}_{lm\omega}} e^{-\imath\omega t}$.
 We can compute this either fully numerically or by performing a contour integral in the complex plane~\cite{Leaver:1986gd}.
 In the latter case the main contribution comes from the simple poles at the QNMs corresponding to the complex roots, $A^{\rm in}_{lm\omega}\sim \gamma_{lmn}(\omega-\omega_{lmn})$, where $n$ is the overtone number.
 This can be computed through the residue theorem as